 - registered with Selective Service (if required).

-- Subscriptions to 35 different databases containing hundreds of thousands of journals, all accessible from the library’s web page 24/7
+- Subscriptions to over 80 different databases containing hundreds of thousands of journals, all accessible from the library’s web page 24/7

 - Circulating book collection of approximately 92,011 titles